Surviving Fibromyalgia: Sophie’s Story Will Leave You Speechless

 You must have felt very lonely.

 Yeah, I guess.
 I realize that now.
-But at the time, you know, I was 24 and I had the entire world figured out.
+But at the time, I was 2,4, and I had the entire world figured out.
 Everybody was out to get me, and I was the only one who knew what to do.

 Yes.
 I was addicted to opioids and benzos (benzodiazepines).
 I had a prescription for all the pills I took, but it just wasn’t enough.
 Some days I would sell this pill to buy that pill, and the next I’d sell that pill to get this pill.

-In my neighborhood at the time, all I had to do was walk down the street and I would find buyers and dealers in a hot minute.
+In my neighborhood at the time, all I had to do was walk down the street, and I would find buyers and dealers in a flash.

 I don’t really want to dwell on the past, but how did this relate to your fibromyalgia?